 Complying With Patients' Wishes

-is a highly cost-effective and convenient option to consider, and is designed to be HIPAA-compliant.
-Medical offices may also ask patients to state their preference regarding a type of reminder or to opt in to receive appointment reminders, and the appointment reminder service provider can work with the medical office to set this up effectively.
+HIPAA-compliant, medical-appointment apps are a great help for both the healthcare office and the patient.
+Apptoto is a convenient, cost-effective option for any healthcare provider, including therapists, counselors, and more.
+Medical offices may also ask patients to state their prefered method of reminders, such as HIPAA text message appointment reminders, calls, or emails.
+They may choose to opt in to appointment reminders, and the appointment-reminder service provider can work with the medical office to set this up effectively.

 Apptoto's HIPAA compliance program